kiali/demos/topology-generator/README.md

 # Topology Generator

+The generator creates a topology based on different instances of the same application called Mimik.

+Basically what Mimik does is to imitate a service that listens to certain paths and methods, and connects these with upstream connections (that usually are Mimik instances too) forming a service mesh.

-Application to generate a topology according to some parameters like:
+The topology is generated based on some parameters like:

 * Number of namespaces
 * Number of services per namespace